kalimerocze/NetCoreVueApp/README.md

 ## Backend
-backend is created on base of .Net Core Rest API Entity Framework core - code first model db
+backend is created on base of .Net Core Rest API Entity Framework Core - code first model db

 ## Frontend
-for front end there is used Vue.js version 2 and vuetify library Icons - Material design icons
+for frontend there is used Vue.js version 2 and vuetify library Icons - Material design icons

 ### Communication between frontend and backend